Mike Wiser & Michael Kirk

 EUGENIA WILLINGHAM, Stepmother: He wouldn't plead guilty.
 He was very adamant.
 He said they could kill him right then and there.

 NARRATOR: The case went to trial in August of 1992.
 The prosecution began with a surprising witness, a jailhouse informant.

 JOHN JACKSON, Prosecutor: There was the testimony of Johnny Webb, who had been incarcerated at the same time as Willingham and who testified that Willingham had confessed.

 JOHNNY WEBB, Witness: He said, "Well, you know, I can't deal with what I've done."
 And I said, "What are you talking about?"
 And that's when he confessed to what he'd done.

 NARRATOR: And Webb told prosecutors something else.

-JOHN JACKSON, Prosecutor: Willingham admitted to him that he spread the accelerant on the floor in the children's room in sort of a pentagram or a star-shaped pattern.
+JOHN JACKSON: Willingham admitted to him that he spread the accelerant on the floor in the children's room in sort of a pentagram or a star-shaped pattern.

 NARRATOR: A pentagram.
 To the prosecutor, it was a symbol for Satan worship, and he offered posters found in Willingham's room as proof.

 JOHN JACKSON: It was a poster of an iron bar being driven through a person's head, and there was some indication that it was some sort of a satanist image.